b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ---
 - The recommended solution from angular docs.
 - use the DOCUMENT token to get the window object
-- this not the real document, but a server implementation called domino.
+- this not the real document, but a server implementation called domino, but it is good enough is most cases.
 - this works when you are directly using window, but in our case we did not.
+The third-party library was.

 ##### Quick and dirty fix